cindistar/todo-app/README.md

 # App Overview

-The application is a classic TODO App with CRUD: create (add),  read, update and delete functions.
+The application is a classic TODO App with CRUD and local database with sqflite (QLite plugin for Flutter).
+It has: create (add),  read, update and delete functions.
 It also includes a chip flag showing the priority level (low, medium or high), a date picker for selecting the date and a checkbox in order to mark each todo as completed.